Switzerland. ganz natuerlich. Furkapass (2271 m) im Kanton Wallis.

 Best known for appearing in James Bond’s Goldfinger, the Furka Pass is the type of road that seems like it was tailor made for motorcyclists.
 Secret Agent or not, this ride still holds as much excitement now as it did in the 1964 film.

 Like many great stretches of road in Europe, the Furka Pass was originally constructed for military strategic purposes in 1866 and was the longest mountain pass in Switzerland.
 Today it is one of the snowiest mountain passes that exists through the Swiss Alps, while the construction of a tunnel in 1982 at 2,100m has pretty much given bikers free reign of this section.

 Reaching to heights of around 2,400m above sea level, while scaling gradients up to 11%, the Furka Pass has all the charm that’s associated with a mountain drive, but sharp, blind turns make this a particularly difficult but rewarding ride.
 The fun starts right from the moment you get on to the bike; the first stretch of road provides some of the steepest slopes and a multitude of hairpin turns to get the adrenaline pumping.

 The ascent up the western side of the mountain can be approached as two different sections; the first is steep and challenging, sure to get you engorged into the ride.
 The second is distinctly gentler but this gives you more of an opportunity to take in the panoramic Alpine views.

 This western side also takes you within a few hundred metres of the famous Rhône Glacier, which is 7km in length.
-Although, due to climate change, the glacier is smaller than in the Goldfinger days, it has lost 1,300m of its length in the last 120 years.
+Due to climate change, the glacier is smaller than in the Goldfinger days, it has lost 1,300m of its length in the last 120 years.
 Despite this, it’s still a sight that will get even the most focused bikers out of the saddle and taking a break.